Erwan0fil/CraftStudioMinecraftTutorial/files/introduction-to-models-and-animations.md

 It's the same principle to change the position on the other axis, as well as to change the other block's components (the rotation, size, pivot offset and scale).
 Try different things to get used to it.

-Now we need to give the block the proper size but we don't know which size to give yet.
+Now we need to give the block the proper size.
 Click on the image of Steve above to view it at full size, then count the number of pixels on each block.
 Remember that the legs and arms have the same size and that the trunk is just twice as wide as an arm.

 - the head is 8x8x8 pixels
 - an arm or leg is 4x4x12 pixels
 - so the trunk is 8x4x12 pixels (8x12 for the front and back faces)

-It was important to count the pixels because in CS, the size of the model's blocks are expressed in `texture pixels`, or how much pixels will they take on the model's texture.
+It was important to count the pixels because in CS, the size of the model's blocks are expressed in `texture pixels`, or how much pixels they will take on the model's texture.

 In the left pane, click on the middle button, the one that says `Block size (C)`.
 You can see that the values in the fields and the handles have changed.